-- NREL has been give the opportunity by a project partner measure leak rates from key station components - NREL has developed a preliminary test plan to measure leak rates (mass flow) - Test fixture design will accommodate for H2 jet directionality
+- NREL has been given the opportunity by a project partner to measure leak rates from key station components - NREL has developed a preliminary test plan to measure leak rates

 Simplified diagram of the proposed test fixture as installed in a cabinet for testing.
 PT indicates a digital pressure measurement that is recorded for mass flow calculations.
 PI indicates a pressure indicator used for zero energy verification.